jit06/Build/README.md

 - USB volumes are "hot mounted" to /mnt/USB when inserted

 SDCarc and USB are both in the MPD music path, so Volumio can find any supported music format they contain.

-Note that Hifi shield modules (snd-soc-pcm5102 and snd-soc-odroid-dac) are not loaded by default.
-If you need them, you can use rc.local to load them with a modprobe